Story

 Yet today’s base closings involve more than the end of the Cold War, more than the Pentagon’s present downsizing.
 They represent a turning point, as our military leaders work to redefine their missions and to establish new roles.
 Nor has this been the only such turning point.
 Time and again during the past two centuries our leaders have faced similar issues.

 We mark our military history by remembering our wars.
 Yet the peacetime military has also seen its marks and milestones, many of which have had little to do with wartime events.
-At such times the military has taken on major new tasks, introduced novel ways of fighting, or grown greatly in significance in the nation’s life.
+At such times, the military has taken on major new tasks, introduced novel ways of fighting, or grown greatly in significance in the nation’s life.
 With the Pentagon facing a new time of change, it is appropriate to recall the earlier moments when our armed forces grappled with similar peacetime challenges.

-When George Washington was President, our Army faced the most basic of issues: What could it do?
+When George Washington was president, our Army faced the most basic of issues: What could it do?
 How could it serve the nation?
 The answers began to emerge very quickly, and those answers would shape the Army for more than a century.
 The place where they emerged was Ohio.

-On paper the nascent government of the United States held title to the Northwest Territory, the present Midwest, following the Revolutionary War.
+On paper, the nascent government of the United States held title to the Northwest Territory, the present Midwest, following the Revolutionary War.
 But real power within this region still was in the hands of Indian tribes, egged on by the British.
 To oppose them, the territorial governor, Arthur St. Clair, had no more than a scratch force of soldiers “purchased from prisons, wheelbarrows and brothels at two dollars per month.”

 When the news reached the East Coast, Congress promptly went into action.
 It passed a law in March 1792 reorganizing and strengthening the federal Army, and followed it in May with another that sought to establish standards for the state militias.
-A more useful response came from President Washington, who called on a wartime comrade, Gen. Anthony Wayne, to
+A more useful response came from President Washington, who called on a wartime comrade, General Anthony Wayne, to command